Daviedavie100/Investigating_dataset_project/README.md

 5. **Player Attribute Development**
    - Using Mikel Arteta as an example, attributes like stamina, acceleration, and sprint speed declined with age, while short passing and ball control remained relatively stable up to a certain age limit.
    - For Cristiano Ronaldo and Lionel Messi:
-     - Overall ratings, finishing, and positioning trends were balanced for both players during 2008–2016.
+     - Overall ratings, finishing, and positioning trends were balanced for both players in 2008–2016.
      - Messi’s dribbling remained steady, while Ronaldo’s declined slightly.
      - Messi’s stamina was consistently lower than Ronaldo’s throughout the period.
      - Free kick accuracy improved for Messi, surpassing Ronaldo’s performance after 2012.